stungeye/Programming-1-Notes/docs/05-introduction-to-cpp/08-function-basics.md

 ## In-Out Parameters

-Keeping the above best practice in mind, the performance hit of copying large variables into a function can be avoided using **in-out-parameters**.
+Keeping the above best practice in mind, the performance hit of copying large variables into and then out of a function can be avoided using **in-out-parameters**.

 Non-`const` reference parameters allow expensive to copy variables to be modified by a function: